FIFA boss says he doesn't know why prosecutor was suspended

 Seven soccer officials, including two FIFA vice presidents, were arrested on the day of early-morning raids at a five-star hotel in Zurich.
 Swiss officials later opened criminal proceedings against Blatter for suspected mismanagement.

-Thormann's suspension came after Swiss daily Tages-Anzeiger reported a possible conflict of interest between another Swiss prosecutor and Infantino
+Thormann's suspension came after Swiss daily Tages-Anzeiger reported a possible conflict of interest between Infantino and another Swiss regional prosecutor who is a childhood friend.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports